Linux music player

 - Done Playlist duplicate management

-- Planned Partial library updates for new tracks
+- Done Partial library updates for new tracks

 Keyboard shortcuts